muratk5n/thirdwave/en/README.md

 ---

-The Allies bombed those synfuel plants, that's why Germany 'ran out of fuel'.
+The Allies bombed those synfuel plants, that's why Germany ran out of fuel, or synfuel.

 ---